lukevella/rallly/README.md

 git clone git@github.com:lukevella/Rallly.git
 cd Rallly
 ```
 Run the install script.
+You may need to adjust the permissions of the file to execute (`chmod 775 install.sh`).
 This will install the node and bower dependencies and create a sample configuration file.

 ```bash
 ./install.sh